About the WFFT Elephant Refuge

 We run Asia’s first completely chain-free elephant sanctuary.
 No elephant is ever chained up, day or night.

 The forested land around the rescue centre gives our rescued elephants the chance to roam around in near-natural surroundings.
 Our large elephant enclosures, up to 18 hectares each, have natural trees, lakes and grazing areas.
 These give our elephants the space to move around and socialise with other elephants.
+At WFFT, they are given the chance to find happiness and friendship.

 If you wish to volunteer ethically with elephants, then WFFT Elephant Refuge is the place to come.
 Read more here …